aniruddha25bai10749-dev/Mathematical-Operations/README.md

 4. That's it!
 Now simply click any cell and press **Shift + Enter**
 ```
 ## Instructions for Testing

-Every single cell in this notebook is a **complete, independent test case**.
 Just follow these 3 steps to test any function: